Anjali1203Kurhade/Anjali1203Kurhade/README.md

 - I have experience in data visualization and developing workflows to compare diverse data sources.
 I am currently associate Data Scientist at Innodatatics Hyderabad.
 - 👀 I’m interested in Machine Learning , NLP , SQL , Python , Deep Learning ,AI
 - 🌱 I’m currently learning Artificial Intelligence and working with Data science project.
--- 📫 How to reach me .. emailId - kurhade.anjail89@gmail.com   .. linkedin - https://www.linkedin.com/in/anjalikurhade1203
+-- 📫 How to reach me .. emailId - kurhade.anjail89@gmail.com

 <!---
 Anjali1203Kurhade/Anjali1203Kurhade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.